rsinghlab/TimeFlies/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **TimeFlies Academic Research License** with pre-publication restrictions - see the [LICENSE](LICENSE) file for details.

+**Pre-Publication Period:** All rights reserved.
+Commercial use, redistribution, and derivative works require explicit written permission from the Singh Lab, Brown University.

+**Post-Publication:** License will transition to a more permissive open-source license after publication of associated research.

 ## Singh Lab